italian-citizenship-laws-history

 Italian Citizenship by Descent

-Italian citizenship is governed by Law No. 91 of February 5, 1992, along with its implementing regulations.
+Until early 2025, Italian citizenship was governed only by Law No. 91 of February 5, 1992, along with its implementing regulations.
 These laws emphasize individual will, lineage, and the right to hold multiple nationalities.

 Recognition Procedure:

 Maternal lineage transmission is possible only for children born after January 1, 1948 (the date of the Italian Constitution’s enactment).
-In case your Italian ancestor is a woman that gave birth to the next in line before 1948, the only option is to judicialize the process.
+If your Italian ancestor is your mother or grandmother, and she gave birth to the next descendant before 1948, the only available path to citizenship recognition is through the judicial process.

 Competent Authorities: